 Michelle works with both individuals and couples in her San Francisco Private Practice to help people have more satisfying relationships and meaningful, positive lives.

 Also, Michelle teaches and supervises therapists in Attachment Theory and Emotionally Focused Therapy (EFT) at the San Francisco Center for Emotionally Focused Therapy (SFCEFT).
 Michelle enjoys learning at the Greater Good Science Center and has received advanced training by Dr John Gottman in Scientifically Based Couples Therapy.

-In addition to working with individuals and couples over the past twenty years, Michelle Gannon, Ph.D. has led over 200 Workshops and Trainings in San Francisco, Tiburon, Esalen Institute, Big Sur and Internationally.
+In addition to working with individuals and couples over the past twenty years, Michelle Gannon, Ph.D. leads workshop and trainings in San Francisco, Marin, Esalen Institute, Big Sur and Internationally.

 Dr Michelle Gannon is frequently interviewed for Newspapers, Magazines, Radio and TV.
 She has appeared in San Francisco Chronicle, TIME, Huffington Post, PEOPLE, FIRST Magazine for Women, Hitched, Match.com, iVillage, Women’s Day, Oakland Tribune, Marin Independent Journal, Contra Costa Times, Golden Gate Mother’s Group Magazine, ALICE Radio, Evening Magazine TV and CBS Early Show to name a few.